kaigelcer/Java-Agenda/README.md

 - As a user, I want to be able to view the items on each of my stickies
 - As a user, I want to be able to add and remove additional non-agenda information (e.g. course breakdown) on my stickies

+- As a user, I want to be able to save my sticky notes to file
+- As a user, I want to be able to load stickies from file when program starts